-I’m pleased to say Halong Bay definitely lived up to the hype and it was as beautiful in person as in all the photos. 😉 The bay is located in the Gulf of Tonkin in northeast Vietnam.
+I’m pleased to say Halong Bay definitely lived up to the hype and it was as beautiful in person as the photos. 😉 The bay is located in the Gulf of Tonkin in northeast Vietnam.
 Its spectacular seascape features 1,600 limestone islets topped with lush greenery.
 It’s also known for its beautiful, emerald waters and hidden caves too.

 Once we arrived at the bay we checked-in at the Indochina Sails office.
 Then we were taken to our luxury ship by way of motorboat.
-The ship was the perfect size for our group and featured 15 cabins, an dining area, and a large deck.
+The ship was the perfect size for our group and featured 15 cabins, a dining area, and a large deck.
 Our cabin had a king sized bed, full bathroom, air conditioning, and a large window for enjoying the views.
 The cruise package was all-inclusive except for alcohol.

 - Day excursions (from nearby cities)